-A majority of CPCs in Montana offer no information about contraception (100%), no prenatal care (90%) or referrals (80%), no STI-related services (65%), and no well-person care (80%) or referrals (60%).
+No CPCs in Montana offer contraception.
+Most Montana CPCs offer no prenatal care (90%) or referrals (80%), no STI-related services (65%), and no well-person care (80%) or referrals (60%).
 None of the Montana CPCs affiliated with the global anti-abortion group Heartbeat International provides prenatal care.